vackosar/vackosar.github.io/_posts/2023-07-04-How-to-Create-a-Machine-Learning-Dataset.md

 - Statistics about the dataset.
 Answer the most common questions that people will have.
 For example diversity, duplication, and richness of the samples.

 - Training baseline models for the dataset and demonstrations, publishable code and Jupyter notebooks.
+In GLAMI-1M for example, I used [OpenAI's CLIP](/ml/OpenAIs-Image-Text-Model-CLIP) to show correlations between the [image and text features and for classification](/ml/Multimodal-Image-Text-Classification).

 - Researching existing research.
 What is special about your dataset and why are people interested?
 You may have something special, but you need to read what is already out there and what is missing and highlight that.